kitodo/kitodo-presentation/DEVELOPMENT.md

 ## Testing

-Before running the tests, please install the project dependencies.
+Before running any of the tests, please install the project dependencies.
 Choose which version of TYPO3 you would like to test against.

 ```bash
 # (a)